Reddit co-founder Alexis Ohanian on misinformation, artificial intelligence and 'hustle porn'

 Ohanian speaks from experience.
 He co-founded Reddit in 2005, and the website has since become one of the most-visited destinations on the internet ahead of Twitter and Yahoo, according to website analytics service Alexa.

-Ohanian, a known but low-key figure in the tech industry for years, is now better known to the general public as the husband of tennis superstar Serena Williams and dad to Alexis Olympia, who turned 1 year old in September.
-He is currently managing partner at venture capital firm Initialized Capital.
+Ohanian, a known but low-key figure in the technology industry for years, is now better known to the general public as the husband of tennis superstar Serena Williams and dad to Alexis Olympia, who turned one in September.
+He is currently a managing partner at the venture capital firm Initialized Capital.

 Q: Why are you supporting paid paternity leave?